 - What’s a temper tantrum?

-As you would know, Zoe’s temper tantrums (TT’s) are powerful, sudden, explosive reactions that involve the whole body in an intense, aggressive display.
-She may be tantrumming for any number of reasons.
+Zoe’s temper tantrums (TT’s) are powerful, sudden, explosive reactions to a sense of threat that involve the whole body in an intense, aggressive display.
+The threat can be anything viewed as such.
+Zoe may be tantrumming for any number of reasons.
 It could be her sense that you’re away more, or it could be that you’re more easily frustrated with her because, well, you’re juggling jobs – motherhood and work.
 Or perhaps you merely said, “No,” to something that she wants.
-Any or all of these events can trigger a tantrum.
+Any or all of these events can be interpreted as threatening and therefore trigger a tantrum.

 TT’s become increasingly frequent between one and three years of age, but there’s usually a sharp decline in the display after three years of age.
 The fact that Zoe continues to tantrum at home suggests that, while she may be cognitively smart, there is a lag in the development of her capacity for emotional regulation.

-- Zoe’s reaction is ‘fast and dirty’.
-Most animals have ‘fast and dirty’ responses to threatening situations, as a matter of survival, and humans are no different.
+As a matter of survival, most animals have ‘fast and dirty’ responses to threatening situations, and humans are no different.
 We’re hardwired for the quickest reaction route.

-A ‘fast and dirty’ reaction is great when it’s a response to something really threatening, say a redback on your wrist.
+A ‘fast and dirty’ reaction is great when it’s a response to something really threatening, say a redback spider on your wrist.
 As a defensive reaction, the brain relocates all energy resources in the body to serve fight or flight.
 Unfortunately, humans can regard almost anything as a danger equivalent to a redback.
-Yes, you’re no redback, but in Zoe’s unconscious mind, you’re close to the equivalent when you obstruct her goal.
+Yes, you’re no redback, but in Zoe’s unconscious mind, you’re close to the equivalent when you obstruct her goal by saying, “No!”

 Without emotional-regulation, Zoe’s ‘fast and dirty’ appraisal system naturally kicks in.
 Her emotions-rocket launches immediately.
 And, if you think it’s noisy on her outside, it’s all happening on her inside too.
-Hormones and nerves kick in to launch her muscles, particularly her arm and leg muscles, for fight (or flight).
+Hormones and nerves kick in to launch her muscles, particularly her arm and leg muscles, for fight.

-It’s good that the emotions-rocket control centre is switched off when the survival threat is real – say, a redback spider’s too close for comfort.
+It’s good that the emotions-rocket control centre is switched off when the survival threat is real – say, a redback spider that’s too close for comfort.
 As with all humans, evolution ensured that Zoe doesn’t get too rational in her appraisal of it: hum and hah about what it might be and whether it’s cute or nasty.
-On the contrary, she wants to jump or flick it immediately so that it leaves, and she survives.
+On the contrary, she wants to jump away or flick it off immediately so that it leaves, and she survives.

-But, she would want to learn to use the slow, accurate system to control the emotions rocket when there’s no real survival threat, there’s just her mum saying, “No, darling.”
-Time-out gives Zoe the opportunity to learn to “rest and digest” so that she can use her frontal lobes to consider her tantrum.
+But, she would want to learn to use her slow, accurate brain system to control the emotions rocket when there’s no real survival threat, there’s just her mum saying, “No, darling.”
+Time-out gives Zoe the opportunity to learn to “rest and digest” so that she can use that system to consider the advantages to her tantrum.

 That might work with some kids, but not with others.
 I’d be surprised if it worked with Zoe.
 Here’s why: Once her slow, accurate regulatory system is switched off, Zoe’s unlikely to be in a position for “Connect and Redirect,” as Dr. Siegel proposes.
-For that, Zoe would need her frontal lobe ‘Rocket Control Centre’ switched on.
+For that, Zoe would need to activate her frontal lobe ‘Rocket Control Centre’.
 As mentioned, this almost never happens during a tantrum.
-Instead of pacifying her, your loving comment might refuel her because at this point, she’s a hundred percent focused on the lolly, not love.
+Instead of pacifying her, your loving comment might refuel her because at this point, she’s a hundred per cent focused on the lolly, not love.